Sange, Democratic Republic of the Congo: History

 The area now known as Sange was historically part of a largely uninhabited savannah within Uvira Territory.
 While the broader territory was initially settled by the Fuliiru people, who had migrated from Lwindi (now the Lwindi Chiefdom) to establish themselves along the Ruzizi Plain in the northern and northwestern parts of Uvira Territory, the specific area of Sange remained largely unsettled and populated by wild animals until the early 20th century.
 Sange was eventually inhabited through two significant waves of migration, beginning with displaced Barundi Hutus from neighboring Burundi who sought and obtained grazing rights in the Ruzizi Plain from the Mwami of the Fuliiru.
 The second wave involved Fuliiru from the mid-plateaus, including areas such as Lubarika, who settled in the region over time.

 The administrative organization of the area began to take formal shape with the creation of the Uvira Territory on 18 August 1928, which was divided into three customary chiefdoms: Bafuliiru, Bavira, and Barundi.
 This structure was further codified under Ordinance-Law No. 21/91 of 25 February 1938, which outlined the territorial boundaries, with Sange becoming the groupement of the Ruzizi Plain Chiefdom.
 In 1961, amid political and ethnic tensions, the Barundi Chiefdom was renamed the Ruzizi Plain Chiefdom under pressure from the Bafuliiru, a move that provoked strong opposition from the Barundi population and ultimately led to armed conflict between the two groups.
 Barundi fled to Burundi, creating a power vacuum that led to the appointment of Makike as head of the Ruzizi Plain Chiefdom and Balibwa as chief of the Sange groupement.
-After a series of negotiations facilitated by Kinyoni, the Burundians regained control of the Ruzizi Plain Chiefdom, with Kinyoni first appointing Kinenwa as interim leader, later replaced by Biyaka.
-During the Mulelist Rebellion of 1964, the entire population fled to Burundi, gradually returning in the following years.
-The First Congo War resulted in significant human losses, widespread looting, and the displacement of residents to Tanzania, while the Second Congo War further aggravated the situation, leading to severe destruction and Mai-Mai uprisings in the region.
+After a series of negotiations facilitated by their Mwami Kinyoni, the Barundi regained control of the Ruzizi Plain Chiefdom, with Kinyoni first appointing Kinenwa as interim chief, who was later replaced by Biyaka.
+During the Mulelist Rebellion of 1964, the entire population fled to Burundi, but they gradually returned in the following years.
+The First Congo War resulted in significant human losses, widespread looting, and the displacement of residents to Tanzania, while the Second Congo War also aggravated the situation and led to severe destruction and Mai-Mai uprisings in the region.

-By July 2015, a wave of violence swept through the region, resulting in six deaths in a month at the hands of unidentified gunmen.
-These killings occurred in Bwegera, Sange, Rukobero, Namijembwe, and Rushima.
-Victims included a man shot on his way home in Bwegera, a herder slain in Namijembwe, a middle-aged man killed in Sange, and the local chief of Rukobero, murdered in his own house.
-On 31 July 2020, an intoxicated FARDC soldier fired multiple shots, killing at least 12 people and injuring nine others in Sange.
+By July 2015, unidentified gunmen caused six deaths in a month across Bwegera, Sange, Rukobero, Namijembwe, and Rushima.
+Victims included a man shot on his way home in Bwegera, a herder in Namijembwe, a middle-aged man in Sange, and the local chief of Rukobero, who was murdered in his own house.
+On 31 July 2020, an intoxicated FARDC soldier fired multiple shots that killed at least 12 people and injuring nine others in Sange.